QuantumTrolling/Game-powered-by-UE4/README.md

 This project it's a short game, which powered by "Unreal Engine 4".
 I made this game on subject “fundamental of programming”.

+I maid this game as some kind of experiment, for experience and to increase my skills in "object orint programming".
+So, this project include as "Blueprint classes" and "C++ classes".
+Moustly, the mechanics of the game are implemented through "Blueprints".

+All 3D models with their animations in this project created by me.

 Walkthrough:

 ![](Screen's/WalkingthroughtShort.gif)